rkwant/astro-250-hw-8/HW8/readme.txt

 Richard Kwant
 Astronomy 250

-I've create a git hub account.
+1) I've create a git hub account.
 The address is

+2) Looking for a directory to change.